 A car accident is never an easy ordeal to overcome.
 The possible legal proceedings that follow only make the situation more difficult.
 Working with a Rogers car accident lawyer who specializes in car accidents can provide some much-needed relief.
 This is especially true if the accident was caused by a manufacturer defect in the car.

-Our Rogers car manufacturing defect lawyers can help you through the legal process.
+Our Rogers car manufacturing defect lawyer can help you through the legal process.
 When you meet with us we can help determine:

 - The manufacturer defect that led to your accident.